Coprela/CompareSet/README.md

 CompareSet works with PDF pages sized according to the ISO A series.
 Pages from **A0** down to **A4** are handled during comparison.
+Pages whose dimensions differ by less than **1 mm** are treated as equal size so no scaling is applied.

 ## Using the GUI